codejet/google-books-search/README.md

 At least for now this is a pretty simple element with minimal styling.

-Apart from what Polymer provides, I also use the [juicy-html](https://github.com/Juicy/juicy-html) element to correctly display text snippets that contain HTML (see [this discussion](https://github.com/Polymer/TemplateBinding/issues/57) for example).

 For better performance I only request the fields from Google Books that are actually being displayed in the results.
 What's being returned is thus called a "[partial response](https://developers.google.com/site-verification/v1/performance#partial-response)".

 Hat tip to [paranoida](https://github.com/paranoida/) for pointing out ```::-webkit-search-decoration``` to me.